 If you’ve read our guides on how to watch other cable networks without cable, then you have a pretty good idea of what to expect here: skinny bundles, baby!
 Yes, when it comes to live TV, skinny bundles are a cord cutter’s best friend.
 Skinny bundles aren’t free – they’re a form of pay TV – but they’re considered to be a cord cutting solution because they differ in a few key ways from their legacy competition over at the cable and satellite companies.
 Skinny bundles get their name from their stripped-down channel packages, which are tiny compared to the 800 channels (with nothing on) that cable gives you.
 Also slimmer is, thankfully, the price – skinny bundles are generally much cheaper than cable or satellite packages.
 And there’s one more important difference, which makes skinny bundles a true cord cutting solution: skinny bundles are delivered “over the top” (OTT), meaning over the internet, rather than by traditional cable infrastructure.
 Yes, just like Netflix.
 That means that you don’t need a cable company, which means no regional monopolies.
 Nice!

 DIRECTV NOW is AT&T’s entry into the skinny bundle wars.
-Its skinniest bundle (the $35/month “Live a Little”) package is, tragically, too skinny for the Golf Channel.
+Its skinniest bundle (the $35/month “Live a Little”) package is, unfortunately, too skinny for the Golf Channel.
 Fortunately, DIRECTV NOW offers a handful of different packages at different price points, and moving on up to the $60/month “Go Big” package will net you all of the live streaming Golf Channel goodness you’re craving.
 You can move up further if you’d like, since every one of DIRECTV NOW’s channel bundles includes all of the channels that are carried in bundles smaller than it.

 In a past life, fuboTV was a soccer-specific skinny bundle.
 Now marketed a bit more broadly, it retains a certain sports focus, which is good news for Golf Channel fans. fuboTV’s current channel lineup includes Golf Channel, as well as host of offer sports and non-sports networks.
 You can get it all for $39.99 – unless you live in an area that gets MSG, in which case you’ll have to cough up $44.99 (sorry, New Yorkers).
 You can read our full review of fuboTV (written shortly after its re-launch as a more-than-just-soccer skinny bundle) here.